R & bioconductor

 # #

 # # Do not restore any previously saved objects.
-Ensures you don't load in potentially
+Ensures you don't load in possibly

 # # large objects from previous runs of R. If jobs are failing due to lack of memory